Safety & Reporting

 Community team and Cantina employees protection policy

-- Unwanted contact: Do not attempt to reach out to Cantina Community Leads, through personal channels (e.g., personal email, phone numbers, social media, or in-person interactions) unless explicitly invited to do so.
+Attempting to contact staff through personal or off-platform channels (such as personal email, phone numbers, social media, or in-person interactions) unless explicitly invited. -

-- Spamming & Disruptive Conduct: Flooding chat, derailing conversations, or persistently demanding attention in ways that disrupt the experience for others is against our guidelines.
+Flooding chats, derailing conversations, or persistently demanding attention in ways that disrupt programming or community spaces.

 -